Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 In addition to that, the following are some common best practices to also consider:

-• Aim for low time to value.
 A great interactive should be a pleasure to use, but the best ones actually minimize the actual time you need to use them.
-Prefill inputs based on location or common responses, don’t require extra steps to see results, and place the calculator above the fold.
+Prefill inputs based on location or common responses, don’t require extra steps to see results, and place the calculator above the fold

-Building this content requires great UX design, front end development resources, and marketing strategy to put it all together.
+Building this kind of content does require great UX design, front-end development resources, and a solid marketing strategy to bring it all together.

 If you don’t have all of that in house, get in touch about our content creation services today.